University of Cambridge

 The first year of the PhD is spent in Cambridge, with two major activities: firstly, developing a research topic with the guidance of a supervisor and secondly, training in research methods.

 The development of the topic often involves extensive reading into relevant literature, the discovery of relevant information sources (such as archives or databases), and formulating plans for primary research, such as through making plans for fieldwork.
-This is done in combination with your primary supervisor, who discusses your progress and reviews your written work, usually fortnightly.
-You are also appointed a second supervisor who can be drawn upon for additional advice.
+This is done in combination with your primary supervisor, who discusses your progress and reviews your written work.
+You are also appointed a postgraduate advisor who can be drawn upon for additional advice.

 The second major focus of the first year is research training.
 There is a weekly seminar on the methodological and philosophical questions that underpin research in the contemporary social sciences, which all first-year PhD students attend.
 Alongside this, PhD students choose two further courses to attend from a range of options, such as statistics, qualitative methods and languages.